 Break down the customer journey with a detailed marketing-sales funnel.
 The funnel aids marketing and sales in determining points of conversion and how best to target consumers at each buying stage.
 Teams can map the customer journey to assess opportunities for personalisation and formulate content ideas.

-According to Jonathan:
+According to Huawei's Jonathan Ye:

 “The recurring theme here is not pushing down people’s throats what you as a brand want them to know and hear, but more of giving them what they would deem useful.
 We tend to focus too much on the top of the funnel for content marketing - where it’s all about awareness.
 I try to look at it from top to bottom.”